Popular Mac viruses, malware and security flaws

 - Never download codecs or plug-ins from unknown websites

 If you suspect a Mac virus has infected your system, it’s important to address the problem immediately.
-There are two ways that you can do this: manually or with CleanMyMac 3.
+There are two ways that you can do this: manually or with my personal favorite app, CleanMyMac X.

 How to remove a virus on Mac manually

-If an app is the issue, go to your Applications, drag the icon of the culprit to the Trash bin and empty the Trash immediately.
+If an app is an issue, go to your Applications, drag the icon to the Trash bin and empty the Trash immediately.

-How to remove a virus on Mac with CleanMyMac 3
+How to remove malware on Mac with CleanMyMac X

-1. Download CleanMyMac 3 (free download) and launch the app.
+- Download CleanMyMac X (free download) and launch the app.

 Keep your Mac virus-free

 For the most part, using a Mac is a pleasant, malware-free experience, but no computer is ever 100% virus-free.
-Keeping abreast of known Mac viruses so that you know what to look for and airing on the side of caution when downloading software will help keep your system running smoothly.
-And if a rogue app does make its way on your system, keep CleanMyMac 3 close to hand to remove it immediately and completely.
+Keeping in mind the most common Mac viruses can actually help keep your system secure.
+And if a rogue app does make its way on your system, keep CleanMyMac X handy to remove it once and for all.